BiAPoL/blog/marcelo_zoccoler/entry_user_interf3/Readme.md

 ## Calling napari from a script

-Sometimes, it may be convenient to call the napari viewer from a script in order to display a series of image processing steps pre-defined in a Python code.
+Sometimes, it may be convenient to call the napari viewer from a script in order to display a series of image processing steps pre-defined in Python code.
 This can be done in a couple lines:

 ```
 import napari